vsean90-ctrl/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This project demonstrates the lifecycle of an IT support ticket using osTicket, an open-source help desk ticketing system.
+The project simulates how a support request moves through the help desk process, beginning with ticket intake and continuing through assignment, troubleshooting, communication, and resolution.

+The goal of this project was to gain hands-on experience with common help desk workflows, including creating tickets, updating ticket information, documenting troubleshooting steps, and resolving support issues.

 <h2>Environments and Technologies Used</h2>